Maritime Labour Convention (MLC)

 For existing ships under Dutch flag: the following form “Application renewal or endorsement of merchant ship certificates”.

 For many exemptions a consent of the employers and employees organizations is required.
-Information on that subject can be found on the website Stichting Scheepvaart (only in Dutch).
+Information on that subject can be found on the website Stichting Scheepvaart (in Dutch).

 If the exceptions concern the accommodation then the accommodation plan must be approved.